olly-styles/Multiple-Object-Forecasting/README.md

 python sted_train.py -model_save_path PATH_TO_SAVE_MODEL -data_path PATH_TO_FEATURES
 ```

+## Training on a custom dataset

+To train STED for a custom dataset, optical flow must be computed first.
+We used the following implementation of Flownet2: https://github.com/NVIDIA/flownet2-pytorch

-To compute DTP features for a custom dataset, please refer to our DTP repo - https://github.com/olly-styles/Dynamic-Trajectory-Predictor
+Following this, DTP features need to be computed.
+Please refer to our DTP repo - https://github.com/olly-styles/Dynamic-Trajectory-Predictor

 Please open an issue if you have any questions.